American tourist remains in coma after assault, sons raise funds to travel to Ireland

-Michael Rizzuto, the son of Stephen Termini, who was attacked on Talbot Street, in Dublin and remains in a coma has suffered life-changing injuries and it's expected that he will lose his eye.
+Stephen Termini, who was attacked on Talbot Street, in Dublin and remains in a coma, has suffered life-changing injuries and it's expected that he will lose his eye.
 His family is attempting to raise funds so they can travel to Ireland to be at his side.

 Rizzuto posted family photo of himself, his father and brother Jesse to GoFundMe.
 He said that he had been on tour with his band, Kissing Candice, when he heard the news about the "unprovoked attack" on his father.